pshah116/Triple-Ten-Projects/Zomato/README.md

 sales.
 Sales peaked in Q1 and Q4, with noticeable dips in Q3.
 Although total sales reached
 $11.89M, there was a YoY sales decline of 58%.
 A steep drop in revenue is observed for restaurants with lower customer ratings, indicating a strong correlation between higher ratings and increased sales.
-You can click on ANY restaurant and see how they performed, additoanlly filters on this page include: City, Cuisine
+You can click on ANY restaurant and see how they performed in sales, additionally filters on this page include: City, Cuisine

 ![2025-04-15_15h21_26](https://github.com/user-attachments/assets/e7c1db59-b443-4cf3-a21b-0703fd6ed28f)